-- Touching Base Inc. strives to provide appropriate services in a manner which enhances the independence, confidence and dignity of all clients.
+- Touching Base Inc. strives to provide appropriate services in a manner which enhances the independence, confidence and dignity of anyone using our services.

-- We will also accept informal suggestions from clients regarding the improvement of delivered services.
+- We will also accept informal suggestions regarding the improvement of delivered services.

-- Touching Base Inc. ensures that its policies, practices and procedures reflect & protect the rights of the client in order to ensure no-one is discriminated against, abused or harassed, and that complaints are able to be made without fear of victimisation.
+- Touching Base Inc. ensures that its policies, practices and procedures reflect and protect the rights of people with disability and sex workers in order to ensure no one is discriminated against, abused or harassed, and that complaints are able to be made without fear of victimization.

-- Touching Base Inc. will ensure that every client has fair and timely resolution of complaints
+- Touching Base Inc. will ensure that everyone has a fair and timely resolution of complaints

 Definition of a Complaint:

-Touching Base Inc. will consider anything as a complaint which clients think is unfair or which makes them dissatisfied with the service
+- Touching Base Inc. will consider anything as a complaint which those using our services believe to be unfair or which makes them feel dissatisfied with the service

-Our system provides for 3 levels of Complaints – informal, formal and external.
+- The system provides for 3 levels of Complaints – informal, formal and external

 - A “Complaint” is any dissatisfaction with a product or service offered or provided.